Global Telecommunication System (GTS)

 EUMETSAT and its partners use the GTS to deliver the following services:

-- Metop/NOAA Global Level 1 products and Regional EARS products
+- Metop/NOAA Global Level 1 products and Level 2 products (see GTS Abbreviated Bulletin Headers for Metop) and Regional EARS products

 - Jason-3 Operational Geophysical Data Record (OGDR) products